mschroen/Science.md/README.md

-# science.md
+# Science.md
-Framework for drafting scientific documents: *Write* (Markdown), *Compile* (PDF, Word, HTML), *Share* (Git).
+An easy framework for drafting scientific documents: *Write* (Markdown), *Compile* (PDF, Word, HTML), *Share*.

 ## Concept

 This framework is designed to make writing easier.
 It provides lots of helper scripts to do the work for you, like building the manuscript PDF, creating folders for milestones, generating diffs, and more.
-You can focus on writing, while formatting, compiling, and collaborating just works for everyone like a charm.
+You can focus on writing, while formating, compiling, and collaborating will just work like a charm.

+### Philosophy

+*Have you heared about the ever-lasting discussion between Word and Latex users?* Don't try to convince your coauthors, you'll fail.
+My philosophy is that everyone is free and can use their favorit tool.
+Don't standardarize things.
+Let your coauthors decide whether they want to annotate your PDF, to put comments in Word, or to write directly in Markdown using your repository.

+Markdown actually combines advantages of both, Word and Latex, and in the far future, everyone will use it ;-) But today, noone should be forced to.

-**Advantages to other collaborative writing tools:**
+### Advantages to other collaborative writing tools:

-- *Write in Markdown:* Focus on writing, not on tex commands.
+- **Write in Markdown:** Focus on writing, not on Latex's commands or Word's formatting mess.
 Paper writing is now possible with simple plain text.
-- *Self-hosting repositories:* use any version control software hosted by you or your institution.
-Many institutions do not allow research to be hosted at someone elses server.
+- **Self-hosting repositories:** use any version control software hosted by you or your institution.
+Many institutions do not allow research to be hosted at someone else's server.
+You don't even have to use a remote repository, it's all yours!
-- *Work offline* from any location.
+- **Work offline** from any location.
 That allows you to be independent from Wifi, and still be able to do fancy WYSIWYG writing in Markdown, e.g., using [Typora](http://www.typora.io/).
-- *Full control:* It's your own folder, your own desktop.
-Add data files and share anything wihtout uploading.
-And it's you who decides who has access to your repository.
+- **Full control:** It's your own folder, your own desktop, your own data.
+Add analysis scripts, processed data, sketches, ideas, and share anything without being bothered to upload.
+And by the way, it's only you who decides who has access to your repository.
-- *Fast compilation:* PDF and Word documents are created within seconds.
+- **Fast compilation:** PDF and Word documents are created within seconds.
 By sharing both, your colleagues can choose how they want to annotate and comment your work.
+Want to put your paper on a website?
+It's just a millisecond away.
-- *Fully adaptable:* all the scripts and templates are open-source.
+- **Fully adaptable:** all the scripts and templates are open-source.
 Adapt it to your needs.
 For example, use a specific journal template, or add more features.

-Everyone is free to use their favorit tool.
-Don't standardarize things.
-Let your coauthors choose whether they want to annotate your PDF, out comments in Word, or directly write with you in Markdown.

 ## Requirements

+### OS

+*Science.md* uses no OS-specific software and thus should work on any operating system.
+However, so far it has been tested only on Windows, and I would be glad if someone could test it on Mac and Linux!

 ### Editing